Story Workshop for Racial Trauma & Healing

 Who this workshop is for:

-• If you are Black, Indigenous, and/or a Person of Color we invite you to participate in this workshop.
+- If you are Black, Indigenous, Latino/a, and/or Asian/Pacific Islander, we invite you to participate in this workshop.

-• If you are not BIPOC, please recognize and honor that this workshop is not for you.
+- If you are not, please recognize and honor that this workshop is not for you.
 We invite you to participate in one of our upcoming Story Workshops.

 During this online weekend, you will experience:

-• Small group sessions with a BIPOC Allender Center facilitator who is specifically trained to lead in a virtual format.
+- Small group sessions with a Black, Indigenous, Latino/a, and/or Asian/Pacific Islander Allender Center facilitator who is specifically trained to lead in a virtual format.

-• A seamless learning environment hosted by Zoom technology with access to technical support throughout the program weekend.
+- A seamless and convenient virtual learning environment hosted by Zoom technology with access to technical support throughout the program weekend.
+Join from wherever you are without the added cost of travel and accommodations.

 It wasn’t so much the content (which was all excellent), but rather the practice and optics.
 The facilitators were a beautiful representation of diversity, in both what appeared to be in identity statuses, but more poignantly, their approach and frameworks in which they engaged with the gospel.
 It was truly the first time that I feel like a got a glimpse of what heaven would be like.
 It also made room for me to make space in how God made me to worship.” — Story Workshop for Racial Trauma & Healing Participant